reproducible-reporting/stepup-reprep/docs/tutorials/before_you_begin.md

       libreoffice
     ```

-    Fira fonts (used for presentations) must be installed manually:
+2. Fira fonts (used for presentations) must be installed manually,
+   because they have not been packaged for Ubuntu yet.
+   This can be achieved as follows:

     ```bash
     mkdir -p ~/.local/share/fonts